First please complete all

 if needed, will be completed during your first riding session.
 All new Participants need to schedule an

 evaluation time.
-There will be a $30.00 registration fee for
+There will be a $35.00 annual registration

 below.
 At the time of your Participant

-instructors’ discretion to decrease the length of a session for any
+up to the instructors’ discretion to decrease the length of a session for any

 fatiguing, Participant medical problems, Participant complaining of discomfort,

-Participant being unbalanced, Participant behavior problems, horse fatiguing or
+Participant being unbalanced, Participant behavior problems, horse fatigue or

 another horse.
 Instructors will attempt